dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 console.log(sumOrThrowIfLowerThan(arr)); // output guaranteed to be a number
 ```

 Even though we perform no run-time validation, we can be very certain that out functions will not misbehave.

 Since we have compile time values here only, we can ensure that our array will contain only numbers, and their sum will behave like we expect (unlike adding a number to a string: `javascript>1 + "1" === "11"`).

-However, the real problem arises when out input comes from sources we can't control, most notably fetch requests or a dependency.
+However, the real problem arises when our input comes from sources we can't control, most notably fetch requests or a dependency.

 If we modify the code just a little bit: